Built-In Workspace Integrations

 }Code and sandbox integrations

-Use code for small, deterministic JavaScript transforms that need no network, filesystem, or imports.
-Use advanced-code when the workflow needs JavaScript, Python, shell commands, network access, or optional persistent sandbox state.
+Use code for small, deterministic JavaScript Sandbox transforms that need no network, filesystem, or imports.
+Use advanced-code when the workflow needs JavaScript, Python, shell commands, network access, or optional persistent Sandbox state.

-Advanced Code policy is owner-controlled on the workspace integration.
-Runtime callers provide language and code, but they do not choose persistence, storage mounts, or timeout.
+Sandbox policy is owner-controlled on the workspace integration.
+Runtime callers provide language and code, but they do not choose persistence, filesystem mounts, or timeout.

 {